Trump: Parkland deputy 'didn't have the courage'

 "But that's a case where somebody was outside, they're trained, they didn't react properly under pressure or they were coward," Trump added.
 "It was a real shot to the police department."

+Trump continued to criticize Peterson while speaking later Friday at the Conservative Political Action Conference.

+"He didn't turn out to be too good, I'll tell you that.
+Turned out to be not good, not a credit to law enforcement, that I can tell you," he said.

-Trump's comments Friday come as he has called for "hardened" schools with armed teachers to act as a deterrent and, if necessary, a last resort to fire back at shooters.
+The comments come as he has called for "hardened" schools with armed teachers to act as a deterrent and, if necessary, a last resort to fire back at shooters.

 Peterson, the resource deputy at the Parkland, Florida, high school, waited outside the building as Nikolas Cruz fired shots, killing 17 people last week, officials said Thursday.
 Peterson resigned after he was suspended without pay.